Terry Wogan: Early life

 Wogan was born on 3 August 1938 at Cleary's Nursing Home, Elm Park, Limerick, Ireland, the elder of two children.
 He was the son of the manager of Leverett & Frye, a high-class grocery store in Limerick, and was educated at Crescent College, a Jesuit school, from the age of eight.
 He experienced a strongly religious upbringing, later commenting that he had been brainwashed into believing by the threat of going to hell.
 Despite this, he often expressed his fondness for the city of his birth, commenting on one occasion that "Limerick never left me, whatever it is, my identity is Limerick."

 At the age of 15, after his father was promoted to general manager, Wogan moved to Dublin with his family.
 While living there he attended Crescent College's sister school, Belvedere College.
 He participated in amateur dramatics and discovered a love of rock and roll.
 After leaving Belvedere in 1956, Wogan had a brief career in the banking profession, joining the Royal Bank of Ireland.
-Still in his twenties, he joined the national broadcaster of Ireland, Raidió Teilifís Éireann (RTÉ), as a newsreader and announcer, after seeing a newspaper advertisement inviting applicants.
+In his early twenties, he joined the national broadcaster of Ireland, Raidió Teilifís Éireann (RTÉ), as a newsreader and announcer, after seeing a newspaper advertisement inviting applicants.